Feedback linearisation of mechanical systems using data-driven models: Numerical demonstration using a Duffing oscillator

 Fig. \ref{fig:errorss} allows for more insight in the observations drawn from the distortion analysis.
-Here, two different error signals for both the complete and incomplete models are shown; the left figure presents the MPC error, \textit{i.e.}, the filtered output minus the reference output, and the right figure shows the UKF error, \textit{i.e.}, the filtered output minus the true output, the true output being the noise-free output accessible in simulation.
-It can be seen that there is no noticeable difference between the MPC error signals.
-Specifically, this means that the MPC is able to match the \textit{filtered} output and the reference output equally well for both the complete and incomplete models.
-Therefore, it can be concluded that the integral action property of the MPC performs properly.
+Here, two different error signals for both the complete and incomplete models are shown; the left figure presents the tracking error, \textit{i.e.}, the filtered output minus the reference output, and the right figure shows the UKF error, \textit{i.e.}, the filtered output minus the true output, the true output being the noise-free output accessible in simulation.
+It can be seen that there is no noticeable difference between the tracking error signals.
+Specifically, this means that the controller is able to match the \textit{filtered} output and the reference output equally well for both the complete and incomplete models.
+Therefore, it can be concluded that the integral action property of the linearising controller performs properly.
 The UKF error plot explains the poor suppression of the even nonlinearities.
 An increase of the UKF error is noted for the incomplete model.
 Table \ref{table:robust} gives the RMS values of all the errors and the ratio between these errors and the measured output.
-Our conclusion from Fig. \ref{fig:errorss} is confirmed: the MPC is able to track the reference equally well, whereas the UKF error more than doubles.
 In conclusion, the incomplete model is not able to provide an accurate estimate of the true output, explaining the poor reduction of the even nonlinearities in Fig. \ref{fig:nldafter4nq}.